 Trying to make sculling happen

-Traditionally (and we’re talking about the entire history of British rowing, men’s as well as women’s), Britain was a sweep rowing nation, and although there was a certain amount of single sculling going on, crew sculling had never much been our thing.
+Traditionally (and we’re talking here about the entire history of British international rowing, men’s as well as women’s), Britain was a sweep rowing nation, and although there was a certain amount of single sculling going on, crew sculling had never much been our thing.
 Since women started competing internationally in 1951, Britain had only had a quad at the main championships of the year on five occasions, and in the previous ten years the only GB openweight single sculler had been Beryl Mitchell, and there hadn’t been a sculler at all in any of the years of the previous Olympiad.
 By 1989 this was just about beginning to change; a major shift had happened the previous year when all women were expected to do the initial trials in singles.
 In 1989 not only was there was eventually a quad, but Ali Gill and Tish Reid set their sights on single sculling at the World Championships too.

 Ali, who had gone to the 1988 Seoul Olympics as a spare but had been allowed to race in the double scull, remembers, “I came back from Seoul really motivated.
 I really wanted to row properly.
-At the time I knew quite a lot of the men’s squad because I was going out with one of them, and they kept telling me that the women didn’t train hard enough, so I decided the only way to do that would be to break away from the women’s squad and train on my own as a single sculler.
+At the time I knew quite a lot of the men’s squad because I was going out with one of them, and they kept telling me that the women’s programme wasn’t hard enough, so I decided the only way to do that would be to break away from the women’s squad and train on my own as a single sculler.
 I was really arrogant about it, which understandably didn’t do me a lot of favours with the rest of the women.”

 She started training with the men at weekends at Leander where she was allowed to keep her boat on the lawn.
 “Doing their training nearly killed me,” she says, “But I kept hanging on in there and I think on about the fourth weekend I was there, AFTER the third session on Sunday, Mike Spracklen came up to me and said, ‘Put your boat back on the water and I’ll coach you.’
 I was practically crawling but he took me down the river and coached me.”